Shelling, bureaucracy, and medicine: why the risk of drug shortages is rising in Ukraine

 • MHRA,

-or on the basis of certified copies of such certificates without the procedure of re-confirmation in Ukraine.
+or based on certified copies of such certificates without a re-certification procedure in Ukraine.

 • help prevent drug shortages;

-• bring Ukraine closer to the practice of mutual or automatic recognition of GMP, which is widespread in the EU.
+• bring Ukraine closer to the practice of mutual or automatic GMP recognition, which is common in the EU.

-That is why the European Business Association calls on state authorities to take urgent anti-crisis measures that will mitigate the risks of supply disruptions and ensure the continuous availability of essential medicines for patients.
+That is why the European Business Association calls on government authorities to adopt urgent anti-crisis measures that will mitigate the risks of supply disruptions and ensure the continuous availability of essential medicines for patients.

 Reading now